MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-python-version-v0.md

 After running this task with "Add to PATH," the `python` command in subsequent scripts will be for the highest available version of the interpreter matching the version spec and architecture.

-The versions of Python installed on the Microsoft-hosted Ubuntu and macOS images follow the symlinking structure for Unix-like systems that is defined in [PEP 394](https://www.python.org/dev/peps/pep-0394/).
+The versions of Python installed on the Microsoft-hosted Ubuntu and macOS images follow the symlinking structure for Unix-like systems that are defined in [PEP 394](https://www.python.org/dev/peps/pep-0394/).

 For example, `python3.7` is the actual interpreter for Python 3.7.